mikeperry-tor/vanguards/README_SECURITY.md

 not, and then perform further analysis on that circuit to attempt to classify the traffic using deep learning.
-This [multi-stage approach](https://www.freehaven.net/anonbib/cache/fingerprinting-wpes17.pdf) allows the aversary to focus on inspecting only what is likely to be onion service traffic.
+This [multi-stage approach](https://www.freehaven.net/anonbib/cache/fingerprinting-wpes17.pdf) allows the adversary to focus on inspecting only what is likely to be onion service traffic.

 We have deployed a defense to obscure basic aspects of onion service circuit setup